BerendKemper/emperjs/README.md

     <h2>Class: <code>Socket</code></h2>
     <ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/net.html#net_class_net_socket">net.Socket</a></li></ul>
     <div>
         This object is created internally by the server in the earliest stage of an incomming request right before the server's connection event is fired.
-The class Socket can be read from the static property App.Socket.
+The class Socket can be read from the static property Server.Socket.
 It can be also be overwritten as long as the value is a class that was extended from Socket.
     </div>
 </div>